The Ultimate Guide to Virtual Galas

 7. What do I need to successfully execute a live virtual gala?

 It’s simple really.
 Retain us.
 We’ll brainstorm about how to get creative and get to work crafting your virtual masterpiece!
 We’ll lead you through everything you’ll need, study the data, introduce you to vendor solutions, share coveted best practices and hook you up with the following:

 - Online Mobile Event Software

-- Ironclad tech team + strategy (complete with simulcast hardware, software, sound + video equipment)
+- Ironclad tech team + strategy (complete with live stream studio, hardware, software, audio + video equipment)

 - A place to broadcast from – not necessarily a studio (and presenters don’t need to be on site in one location, either!).
-It can be literally ANYWHERE, as long as it has fantastic internet connection speeds, good lighting, and presents well visually.
+It can be literally ANYWHERE, as long as it has fantastic internet connection speeds, good lighting, great audio and looks good on camera.